 In a lot of professions, it is important to understand how the tax code can affect a business operation.
 Architects and building engineers are no exceptions.
 One of the most important provisions that they should be aware of is the 179D Tax Deduction, commonly known as the Commercial Building Deduction.

 179D gives architects and engineers a generous tax break if they are engaged in the design and construction of an energy-efficient building.
 Here are the steps in securing the tax break:

 - An Independent Study Verifying the Building is Energy Efficient

 - On-Site Visits By An Engineer

 The first step is to procure the letter from the government.
-A building that meets the criteria enables everyone involved in the construction of the building benefit from the tax break.
+A building that meets the criteria enables everyone involved in the construction of the building, including the architect themself, to benefit from the tax break.

 The independent study is equally crucial.
 The process consists of the following: